Docker

 ghcr.io/marmotdata/marmot:latest server --config /app/config.yaml

-For development only (credentials stored in plaintext):
+For local development, you can skip encryption (credentials stored in plaintext):

 docker run -d \